Parrots have sensitive respiratory systems and can die suddenly from inhaling toxic substances.

 - Certain lightbulbs, such as heat lamps used to warm aquariums and reptile habitats

-According to Environmental Science and Technology, some brands of microwave popcorn bags can also contain PFAS.
+According to Environmental Science and Technology, some microwave popcorn bags contain PFAS.

-The above list is far from exhaustive.
-Be wary of anything labeled non-stick and any appliance in your home that heats up.
-If you’re unsure if something is safe, contact the item’s manufacturer.
+Be suspicious of anything labeled non-stick and any appliance in your home that heats up.

 What Are the Signs of Teflon Poisoning in Birds?